jcmoraisjr/haproxy-ingress/README.md

 * `timeout-server-fin`: Maximum inactivity time on the backend side for half-closed connections - FIN_WAIT state
 * `timeout-tunnel`: Maximum inactivity time on the client and backend side for tunnels

+### use-host-on-https

+On TLS connections HAProxy will choose the backend based on the TLS's SNI extension.
+If SNI wasn't provided or the hostname provided wasn't found, the default behavior is to use the default backend providing eg a 404 error page.
+The default TLS certificate is used.

+If `use-host-on-https` confimap option is declared as `true`, HAProxy will use the `Host` header provided in the request.
+In this case the default backend will only be used if the hostname provided by the `Host` header wasn't found.
+Note that the TLS handshake is finished before HAProxy is aware of the hostname, because of that only the default X509 certificate can be used.

 ### use-proxy-protocol

 Define if HAProxy is behind another proxy that use the PROXY protocol.
 If `true`, ports